 What is a Cryptocurrency Exchange?

 A crypto exchange is considered a marketplace where cryptocurrencies are purchased and sold.
-It’s similar to other trading platforms, where users can create order types to sell, purchase, and speculate within the crypto market.
+It’s similar to other trading platforms, where users can create order types to sell, buy, and speculate within the crypto Market.

 Certain crypto exchanges come with advanced trading features, such as margin accounts.
 However, these aren’t always available to users in the US.
 On the other hand, other exchanges come with crypto loans and other related features.
 The best crypto exchange also offers educational resources to all its users.